The Insurance and Reinsurance Law Review: France

 French jurisdictions and French procedural law are generally in favour of alternative dispute resolution (ADR), which they have increasingly tended to promote.

 Up until quite recently, parties to a dispute could only initiate judicial proceedings provided they had previously attempted to solve the dispute amicably.
-In practice, however, this obligation had little impact, because the relevant sections of the CCP did not provide sanctions in case of non-compliance and compliance could, in any case, be achieved by including a simple declaration, in the writ, that efforts to resolve the dispute amicably had been undertaken and failed.
-This changed with Law No. 2019-222 of 23 March 2019 (and the ensuing decree regarding its application), which has both limited the scope of the disputes concerned (i.e., essentially disputes relating to less than €5,000) but strengthened the parties' obligation to attempt to find an amicable solution.
-Parties will now need to take certain active steps (such as go before a mediator), and be in a position to prove that they have done so, before they can initiate proceedings, and non-compliance will render writs before the courts inadmissible.77 However, as the financial threshold that determines the application of this new regime is quite low, the said regime should, in practice, only apply to a small fraction of insurance disputes.
+In practice, however, this obligation had little impact, because no sanctions were provided for cases of non-compliance and compliance could, in any case, be achieved by including a simple declaration, in the writ, that efforts to resolve the dispute amicably had been undertaken and failed.
+This changed with Law No. 2019-222 of 23 March 2019 (and the ensuing decree regarding its application), which has limited the scope of the disputes concerned (i.e., essentially disputes relating to amounts of less than €5,000) but strengthened the parties' obligation to attempt to find an amicable solution.

 Moreover, parties are always free to resort to ADR methods, such as conciliation and mediation.

-Conciliation and mediation may be either judicial78 or contractual.79 When the proceedings are contract-based, parties choose the third party that conducts them.
+Conciliation and mediation may be either judicial70 or contractual.71 When the proceedings are contract-based, parties choose the third party that conducts them.
 In both instances, parties have to agree to the proceedings: there cannot be an injunction to participate.

-Regarding contractual mediation in insurance matters, since 2016, proceedings are handled by the insurance ombudsman.
+Regarding contractual mediation in insurance matters, since 2016, proceedings have been handled by the insurance ombudsman.
 This mediation system is compulsory for insurance companies that are members of the FFA (i.e., the overwhelming majority of the French market).
-Insurance companies that are not members of the FFA but operate in France can participate in FFA mediation proceedings on a voluntary basis.
-The insurance ombudsman is independent and may intervene in relation to disputes that arise between insurers, insurance intermediaries and even consumers.
-Subject to the agreement of the insurer member of the FFA, the insurance ombudsman may also intervene in relation to disputes regarding professional insurance (but excluding large risks).
+The insurance ombudsman is independent and may intervene in relation to disputes that arise between insurers, insurance intermediaries and even consumers (but excluding large risks).
 This form of mediation is free and confidential.
-Parties are not bound by the decision of the ombudsman; however, if the insurer does not intend to comply with the decision, the ombudsman must be informed by letter from the general director of the insurer.
+Parties are not bound by the decision of the ombudsman.
 Limitation periods are suspended during the mediation proceedings.

 Year in review